domRiddle/ASF/Configuration.md

 3 | FoilTradingCard | Foil variant of `TradingCard`
 5 | TradingCard | Steam trading card, being used for crafting badges (non-foil)

-Please note that regardless of the settings above, ASF will only ask for Steam (`appID` of 753) community (`contextID` of 6) items, so all game items, gifts and likewise, are excluded from the trade offer by definition.
+Please note that regardless of the settings above, ASF will only ask for **[Steam community items](https://steamcommunity.com/my/inventory/#753_6)** (`appID` of 753, `contextID` of 6), so all game items, gifts and likewise, are excluded from the trade offer by definition.

 Due to additional overhead of using this option, it's recommended to use it only on bot accounts that have a realistic chance of finishing sets on their own - for example, it makes no sense to activate if you're already using `SendOnFarmingFinished`, `SendTradePeriod` or `loot` command on usual basis.